vinaycalastry/simple-got-api/README.md

 Routes:
 =======

-For All Names: /names
+For All Names: /names <br />
-For a ID: /names/id/596f445f12e6ca2904ce305d
+For a ID: /names/id/596f445f12e6ca2904ce305d <br />
-For a Name: /names/Jon
+For a Name: /names/Jon <br />
-For a House: /names/?House=Stark
+For a House: /names/?House=Stark <br />
-For a Name and House: /names/Jon?House=Stark
+For a Name and House: /names/Jon?House=Stark <br />

 Example URL:
 ============